Everything You Need to Know About AES-256 Encryption

 When national security is involved, strong encryption measures are taken to protect data.
 The Advanced Encryption Standard (AES), originally adopted by the U.S. federal government, has evolved to become an industry standard for securing data and needs to be part of every organization’s integrated risk management strategy.
 AES comes in 128-bit, 192-bit, and 256-bit implementations, with the 256-bit implementation being the most secure.
-This glossary page explains what AES-256 encryption entails, how it works, and how secure it is.
+This article explains what AES-256 encryption entails, how it works, and how secure it is.
+It also discusses how double encryption bolsters security and protects private content from malicious cyberattacks.

 What Is AES-256 Encryption?